Marco Siffredi: Second Everest descent

 Early in August 2002, Siffredi departed for Nepal, intending to make the first snowboard descent of Everest along the Hornbein Couloir.
-It was late in the season for summitting Everest, but Siffredi hoped that the passage would have more snow.
-On August 10, he left Kathmandu with three sherpa (Phurba, Pa Nuru and Da Tenzing), reaching base camp in Tibet on August 14.
+It was late in the season for summiting Everest, but Siffredi hoped that the passage would have more snow.
+On August 10, he left Kathmandu with three Sherpa guides (Phurba, Pa Nuru and Da Tenzing), reaching base camp in Tibet on August 14.
 On September 7, the group reached the advanced field at 8300 m.
 On 8 September 2002, Siffredi and the sherpas reached the summit at 2:10 p.m.
 According to Phurba Tashi, however, Siffredi showed little enthusiasm for the accomplishment, commenting that he was "Tired, tired...too much climbing..."
 The ascent had taken 13 hours.

 After weather conditions began to change, the Sherpas urged Siffredi not to go.
 Siffredi ignored their warnings and after an hour's rest, began making his way towards the Hornbein just after 3 p.m.
 His sherpa companions lost sight of him periodically.
 At the North Col, about 1300 m below Camp Three, both Sherpas reported seeing the distant image of a man stand up, then slide silently down the mountain.
 As they reached the point of the sighting, Siffredi's snowboard tracks were not to be seen.
 His body has not been found.